jamesworden/LanesBackend/README.md

 ### What does "Lanes" mean?

 Years ago, I was playing cards with my brother in law and for some reason, we decided to make our own card game.
 Our creation involved 5 lanes of cards on the table, so we decided to call this game 'Lanes'.
 This was eventually renamed to 'Chess of Cards' as the domain name `lanes.com` was taken, but `chessofcards.com` was not.
 So Lanes is the original term we used to represent the game that we made.
-My nerdiness took over and I decided to turn our game into a web application, whose backend server lives here.
+I decided to turn our game into a web application; this repository contains its backend server.

 ### Why are two different applications hosted here if the project name is 'LanesBackend'?